opb/laravel-txtlocal/README.md

     // test using a route to grab the balance Route::post('checkbalance', function()
     {
-        // parm1 should be set to true to display MMS
+        // parm1 should be set to true to fetch MMS instead of SMS credits, otherwise empty
-        // returns the response from Txtlocal.
-See 'info' and 'json' config options
+        // returns the number of credits
-        $result = LaravelTxtlocal::send('447739123456', 'This is a test message', 'opb');
+        $result = LaravelTxtlocal::balance();
         dd($result);
     }
     ```